peter-murray/workflow-application-token-action/README.md

 ### Using the GitHub Action in a Workflow

-To use the action in a worklow, it is recommended that you store the GitHub Application Private key in GitHub Secrets.
+To use the action in a workflow, it is recommended that you store the GitHub Application Private key in GitHub Secrets.
 This can be done at a repository or organization level (provided that the actions workflow has access to the secret).

 When storing the Private key, you can store the raw PEM encoded certificate contents that the GitHub Application